Families in posets minimizing the number of comparable pairs: Introduction

 They pointed out that this bound is attained by a centered family and hence best possible when $k=1$ and $0\leq t\leq {n \brack \lfloor (n-1)/2\rfloor}_q$.
 We show that centered families are best for all sizes. \begin{thm} Let $q$ be a prime power and $n\geq 1$.
 Then the poset $\mathcal{V}(q,n)$ has the centeredness property. \end{thm}

 Our proofs of Theorem~\ref{mainresult}~(a) and Theorem~\ref{subspacebs} are heavily based on the compression techniques of Kleitman~\cite{kleitman}.
-The proof of Theorem~\ref{mainresult}~(b) arose when we attempted to prove that Conjecture~\ref{stupidconj} holds in the range $M\leq \Sigma_{(1-\eps)\log_2n}(n,2)$ - all our proof attempts kept breaking down and they eventually led us to this counterexample.
-For Theorem~\ref{largeresult}~(a) we use the symmetric chain decomposition technique of Kleitman~\cite{kleitmanscd}.
-Finally the construction in Theorem~\ref{largeresult}~(b) came from the observation that for large enough $M$ centered families are not even locally optimal, and in fact by replacing one of its elements in an appropriate way we can decrease the number of comparable pairs in the family.
+The construction in Theorem~\ref{largeresult} came from the observation that for large enough $M$, centered families are not even locally optimal, and in fact by replacing one of their elements in an appropriate way we can decrease the number of comparable pairs in the family.

 For the corresponding maximization question, i.e.~determining the maximum possible number of comparable pairs amongst families of size $M$ in $\P(n)$ we refer the reader to \cite{alondasglebovsudakov}.